 The crisis between the United States and Libya that led to the declaration of a national emergency on January 7, 1986, has not been resolved.
-Despite the United Nations Security Council's suspension of U.N. sanctions against Libya upon the Libyan government's hand over of the Pan Am 103 bombing suspects, there are still concerns about the Libyan government's support for terrorist activities and its noncompliance with United Nations Security Council Resolutions 731 (1992), 748 (1992), and 883 (1993).
+Despite the United Nations Security Council's suspension of U.N. sanctions against Libya upon the Libyan government's hand over of the Pan Am 103 bombing suspects, Libya has not yet complied with its obligations under U.N.
+Security Council Resolutions 731 (1992), 748 (1992), and 883 (1993), which include Libya's obligation to accept responsibility for the actions of its officials and pay compensation.

 Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
-1622(d)), I am continuing the national emergency with respect to Libya.
+1622(d)), I am continuing for 1 year the national emergency with respect to Libya.
 This notice shall be published in the Federal Register and transmitted to the Congress.